 Lisa Nash shared You be the Judge from Special Education Connection pertaining to an Office for Civil Rights (OCR) bullying complaint involving Pajaro Valley USD in California.
 Lisa explained OCR is a department within the United States Department of Education that has broad enforcement rights over many different civil rights laws such as Section 504, Title VI of the Civil Rights Act of 1964, Title II of the Americans with Disabilities Act, and Title IX.
 She said that any educational agency or other agency that receives federal funding through the Department of Education is subject to OCR enforcement.
-Lisa reported that though the school had a bullying protocol and did appropriate investigation into the claims of bullying, they failed to convene an IEP team meeting to address how the child might have been affected by the bullying and to make modifications to his educational program accordingly.
+Lisa reported that though the school had a bullying protocol and did appropriate investigation into the claims of bullying, they failed to convene an IEP team meeting to address how the child might have been affected by the bullying and to make modification to his educational program as a result of those affects.
 She shared that in prior school years, OCR has been involved in bullying cases as they are commonly related to disability discrimination.

-6.11 Office of Administrative Hearings Decisions
+6.9 Office of Administrative Hearings Decisions

-Kathleen Peters provided a year in review from the recent Association of California School Administrators (ACSA) conference pertaining to Office of Administrative Hearings (OAH) decisions.
-Kathleen highlighted information from Atkinson, Andelson, Loya, Ruud, and Romo (AALRR) including the Federal and State Court Hierarchy tiers.
-In California, we work with OAH which is the lower level of the tiers and if a parent or LEA is not satisfied with the decision, they can appeal and move up the tiers to the Ninth Circuit or State Appellate Court then from there, appealed cases go to the Supreme Court.
+Kathleen Peters reported there are no new Office of Administrative Hearings (OAH) decisions to be presented.
+She also shared information from AALRR including a Federal and State Court Hierarchy tier.
+The lower level of the tiers is OAH and when those cases are appealed, they move up to the Ninth Circuit or State Appellate Court then from there, cases go to the Supreme Court.